 The first swimming pool is opened, measuring 36 x 20ft, and the temperature set at a very cool 16.5°C. F. Scott Fitzgerald’s iconic novel, The Great Gatsby, is published and John Logie Baird builds the first television transmitter.
 More and more airlines are formed around the world for freight mail and passenger traffic.
 Stanley Baldwin is the UK’s Prime Minister.

 Lionel Evans retires and is succeeded by his eldest son, Harold Evans, as Headmaster.
-In other news, World War II officially ends on 2nd September.
 The United Nations Charter creates The United Nations.
 Harry S Truman becomes US President following the death of President Roosevelt.
 Animal Farm by George Orwell is published and later becomes one of the most revered novels of the 20th century.

 Portable radios and crystal sets begin to appear around the school and Sunday evening film shows are introduced at Swanbourne showing Buster Keaton, Charlie Chaplin and Laurel and Hardy.
 Defining literature of the time includes; The Catcher in the Rye, J. D. Salinger, (1951); Charlotte’s Web, E.B.
 White, (1952); and Lord of the Flies, William Golding, (1954).
 Clement Attlee is Prime Minister of the United Kingdom.